 If you’re looking for a way of investing in stocks that have a strong record for dividend yields you can also do this through investment funds that specialise in income.

-Get started with TD’s Stocks and Shares ISA today
+Get started with a Stocks & Shares ISA today

-Invest either a lump sum or monthly amount and make the most of your ISA allowance with the easy to manage, tax efficient TD ISA.
+Invest either a lump sum or monthly amount and make the most of your ISA allowance with our easy to manage, tax efficient Stocks & Shares ISA.